-Mr. Gorgas' current annual base salary is \$475,000 per year, less applicable withholdings, and he is eligible to earn an annual target bonus of up to 50% of his base salary upon achievement of performance objectives to be determined by the Company's board of directors or its compensation committee.
+Pursuant to the Employment Agreement, Mr. Gorgas will receive a base salary of \$396,000 per year, less applicable withholdings, and he will be eligible to earn an annual target bonus of up to 50% of his base salary upon achievement of performance objectives to be determined by the Company's board of directors or its compensation committee.
 Mr. Gorgas is also eligible to participate in any employee benefit plans sponsored by us.